xferguson/wordhierarchy/README.md

 ]
 `````

+## Installation

+All files are already included in order to display the page by merely navigating to index.html

+## Development

+Packages are managed with node.
+In order to install packages for development, simply run `npm install`

 ## Needs

 - The site is only guaranteed to work down to a browser width of 600px.
 It is possible that errors or issue will show up below that.
 So adding some responsiveness may be necessary.